death-beach/sas-loyalty-starter/README.md

 2. Server validates and consumes the code
 3. Discount is applied to current order (up to order total, no negative totals)

+### Customer Onboarding & Points Earning
+This diagram shows how customers join the program and earn points through purchases.

 ```mermaid
 sequenceDiagram
   participant Customer